-Agreements on customer bonuses and market support are prepared individually for each individual customer relation.
-Various stipulations in the agreements, including the time and method of settlement, affect the magnitude of the customer bonus and market support provision.
+The Group provides retrospective volume rebates to certain customers once the quantity of products purchased during the period exceeds a threshold in the contract.
+The agreements are prepared individually for each individual customer relation and various stipulations in the agreements affect the magnitude of the customer bonus and market support provision.

-We focused on provision for due customer bonus and market support because the calculation of the provisions at the balance sheet date may be complex due to the various stipulations, and because determination of underlying assumptions can be technically demanding.
-In addition, the estimated total amount relating to customer bonuses and market support constitutes significant amounts in the annual accounts.
+Our audit focused on provision for due customer bonus and market support since the calculation of the provisions may be complex due to the various stipulations in the agreements.
+Also, the estimated total amount relating to customer bonuses and market support constitutes significant amount in the annual accounts.